SolarNetwork/solarnetwork-node/net.solarnetwork.node.io.modbus.server/README.md

 The plugin can be installed via the **Plugins** page on your SolarNode.
 It appears under the **IO** category as **Modbus Server (TCP)**.
 Once installed, a new **Modbus Server (TCP)** component will appear on the **Settings** page on your SolarNode.
 Click on the **Manage** button to configure components.
-You'll need to add one configuration for each GPSd server you want to collect data from.
+You'll need to add one configuration for each port you want to expose a Modbus server on.

 # Use